 This laborious but essential task is of utmost importance for providing researchers around the world with basic information on the collection.
 The online catalogue is being created simultaneously in Persian and Romanised script with descriptions in English.
 This means that for the first time, from anywhere in the world, people will be able to search and access details about Persian manuscripts in the British Library by doing a simple author or title search in Farsi or English.

-Details of over a thousand works have already been prepared.
+Details of over 2,500 works have already been prepared.
 This material has already been added to FIHRIST, the national union catalogue of manuscripts in Arabic script currently in development by Oxford and Cambridge Universities (www.fihrist.org.uk).